zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 ### Qualitative results

 To better see the different results obtained with the presented functions, we follow the test made in [^1].
-We create a synthetic image 128x128 with a circle of thickness 1 pixel, and we resized it with a downscaling factor of 4 (destination image will be 32x32).
+We create a synthetic 128 x 128 image with a circle of thickness 1 px, and we resized it with a downscaling factor of 4 (destination image will be 32 x 32).
 We decided to focus on downsampling because it involves throwing away information and is more error-prone.

 Here you can see the qualitative results of our investigation: